-Community Awareness and Education:
+Community Awareness and Education

 GFNF also works in collaboration with a number of other organizations to provide clothing to children in need, fill holiday wish lists and support special needs not provided through other resources.

-Community Engagement and Outreach:
+Community Engagement and Outreach

-Revenue and In-kind Contributions:
+Revenue and In-kind Contributions

-Since 2008 GFNF has generated almost $450,000 in revenue and approximately $565,000 of in-kind contributions for a total of over $1,000,000.
+Since 2008 GFNF has generated almost $450,000 in revenue and approximately $565,000 of in-kind contributions for a total of over $1,000,000 to benefit maltreated children.

-- GFNF Holiday Gift Drive – provides holiday gifts to children throughout Okeechobee and the Treasure Coast who are victims of maltreatment.
+- GFNF Holiday Gift Drive – GFNF's Holiday Gift Drive provides holiday gifts to children throughout Okeechobee and the Treasure Coast who are victims of maltreatment.
 The program has provided more than 5,000 children in the community with holiday gifts thanks to the generosity of community members.
 The program has been managed via e-mail for the last two years.
 The elimination of printing and postal costs has generated even more value directly to the children.

-- Drug Abuse Awareness Symposia – partner with stakeholders in the community to effectively restrict the impact of the drug abuse pandemic and its far-reaching effects through common awareness, communication and networking within community.
+- Drug Abuse Awareness Symposia – partnered with stakeholders in the community to effectively restrict the impact of the drug abuse pandemic and its far-reaching effects through common awareness, communication and networking within community.